tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

   they likely have no idea how language acquisition works, they don't remember how they learned Japanese, and they've never actually followed their own advice.
+* Premature output.
+  You are forced to speak before you are ready.
+  Usually people start outputting naturally after 1 to 1.5 years of learning, and it's very hard to force output to come out earlier.

 ## Don't waste time